kclif9/hassactronneo/README.md

 2. Go to HACS > Integrations.
 3. Click on the three dots in the top right corner and select "Custom repositories".
 4. Add the repository URL: `https://github.com/kclif9/hassactronneo` and select "Integration".
-5. Find "Actron Air Neo" in the list and click "Install".
+5. Find "Actron Air" in the list and click "Install".
 6. Restart Home Assistant after installation.

 ### Manual Installation

 1. Download the `custom_components` directory from the [latest release](https://github.com/kclif9/hassactronneo/releases/latest).
-2. Copy the `custom_components/actronair_neo` directory to your Home Assistant configuration directory (typically `/config/custom_components/`).
+2. Copy the `custom_components/actronair` directory to your Home Assistant configuration directory (typically `/config/custom_components/`).
 3. Restart Home Assistant after installation.

 ## Configuration